joeyguerra/joeyguerra/pages/blog/2016/storypoints-so-many-questions.md

 ---
-{
-    layout: './pages/layouts/post.html',
+layout: './pages/layouts/post.html'
-    image: '',
-    title: 'Story Points, So Many Questions',
+title: "Story Points, So Many Questions"
 excerpt: "Tony likes to push my buttons sometimes.
 He knows what my opinion is about how and why teams should estimate stories.
 So I get a text from him today, asking me what I think about Do Story Points Relate to Complexity or Time?.
 I'm compelled to bite.
-I can help it, but meh, it's easy to post things to the internets.",
+I can help it, but meh, it's easy to post things to the internets."
-    shouldPublish: true,
+published: 2016-08-01
-    uri: '/blog/2016/storypoints-so-many-questions.html',
+uri: '/blog/2016/storypoints-so-many-questions.html'
-    tags: ['story', 'points', 'scrum'],
+tags: ['story', 'points', 'scrum']
-    published: new Date('2016-08-01T16:43:08.111Z')
-}
 ---

 # Story Points, So Many Questions